At first I found it hard to visualise infinitesimal generators but perhaps this simple diagram will help

 \[\renewcommand{\var}{\operatorname{Var}} \renewcommand{\dd}{\mathrm{d}} \renewcommand{\pd}{\partial} \renewcommand{\bf}[1]{\mathbf{#1}} \renewcommand{\vv}[1]{\boldsymbol{#1}} \renewcommand{\mm}[1]{\mathrm{#1}} \renewcommand{\cc}[1]{\mathcal{#1}} \renewcommand{\oo}[1]{\operatorname{#1}} \renewcommand{\gvn}{\mid} \renewcommand{\II}{\mathbb{I}} \renewcommand{\Ex}{\mathbb{E}} \renewcommand{\Pr}{\mathbb{P}}\]

-Infinitesimal generators have a simple natural interpretation in terms of evolution of the laws of Markov chains.
+Infinitesimal generators have a simple natural interpretation in terms of the evolution of the laws of Markov chains.
 TBD: going from infinitesimal generator to stochastic Taylor expansion.
 A popular treatment of these objects is Revuz and Yor (2004); but there are treatments in every stochastic calculus book AFAICS.
-Reading about them is complicated by the fact that many sources assume these apply only to Wiener/Itô processes or finite-state continuous time Markov chains.
-Also those two models are dominant tools in queueing theory and finance.
-But these are much more general Markov processes out there.
+Reading about them is complicated by the fact that many sources assume these apply only to Wiener/Itô processes or finite-state continuous-time Markov chains.
+Those two models are dominant tools in queueing theory and finance.
+But there are many more general Markov processes out there, and the ambiguous specificity of this concept is not helpful for those of us who operate in more general spaces.

-I would like something less abstract to prime my intuition.
-Aït-Sahalia, Hansen, and Scheinkman (2010) and Reiß (2007) suit that descriptions.
+I would like some specific but diverse examples to prime my intuition.
 I would, further, like a treatment that does not presume the Markov process in question is some kind of integral of a Brownian motion, which is not the most interesting case.
+Aït-Sahalia, Hansen, and Scheinkman (2010) and Reiß (2007) suit that description.

 [Feller Processes] are Markov processes whose transition function \(\{P_t\}_{t\ge 0}\) satisfies certain continuity conditions. […] it is often not possible to explicitly write out the transition function describing a Feller process.
 Instead, the infinitesimal generator is used.
 This approximately describes the transition kernel \(P_t\) for small times \(t\), and can be viewed as the derivative of \(P_t\) at time 0, \(A=dP_t/dt\vert_{t=0}\).